ethyreal/ethyreal.com/_posts/2017-03-16-asynchronous-error-handling-with-result.md

 }
 ```

-Now we have a ```Result<T>``` type we can reuse for all our asynchronous error handling!
+Now we have a ```swift Result<T>``` type we can reuse for all our asynchronous error handling!
 It explicitly defines two possile options and each option can be clearly handled using a simple case statement.

 Many others have [written](https://www.cocoawithlove.com/blog/2016/08/21/result-types-part-one.html) and [spoken](http://2014.funswiftconf.com/speakers/john.html) in great detail about using ```Result``` for fun an profit